kubespray-offline/kubespray-offline/README.md

 * start-registry.sh
     - Start docker private registry container.
 * load-push-images.sh
-    - Load all container images to docker.
+    - Load all container images to containerd.
     - Tag and push them to the private registry.

 You can configure port number of nginx and private registry in config.sh.